cryptoforge318/React-Moralis-Truffle/README.md

 <br />

 <!-- ABOUT THE PROJECT -->
-## About Mintango
+## About React-Moralis-Truffle

-Mintango is a fun and simple dapp that allows you to mint custom ERC-1155 NFTs that contain a name, description, and image.
+React-Moralis-Truffle is a fun and simple dapp that allows you to mint custom ERC-1155 NFTs that contain a name, description, and image.
 Once you have minted your new token you can check them out in the "My Goods" section of the dapp.

 ### Features